 About one-third of the Delaware River Basin, in New York and Pennsylvania, lies above Marcellus Shale natural gas deposits.
 In May of 2009, DRBC executive director Carol Collier issued an “Executive Director Determination” that all natural gas production activity in the basin needed to be reviewed by the Commission.
 Collier was concerned about the water withdrawals needed for drilling as well as the impact on water quality from the drilling practice known as “hydraulic fracturing,” or fracking.
 In May 2010 the five Commissioners voted unanimously to hold off on any decisions regarding drilling in the Basin until new regulations were adopted.

 The de-facto moratorium imposed by the Commission prevents drilling for natural gas in Pennsylvania’s Wayne and Pike counties, as well as parts of southern New York, until the DRBC establishes its own regulations for gas drilling.
-If their rules are more stringent than state regulations, the DRBC rules would trump Pennsylvania and New York.
+If their rules are more stringent than state regulations, the DRBC rules would trump Pennsylvania.
 The gas industry has cried foul, saying the DRBC is overstepping its authority.
 Environmentalists applauded the move at first.
 But have since criticized the Commission for not doing a more thorough environmental impact study, or proposing tighter regulations.

 In December of 2010, the DRBC released its proposals.
 Since then they have held public hearings and have gotten an unprecedented response from both sides of the issue.
 In May, 2011 New York Attorney General Eric Schneiderman filed a lawsuit against the federal government, charging the U.S. Army Corps of Engineers in its role as a member of the Commission violated the National Environmental Policy Act.
 The lawsuit says NEPA requires the DRBC to do a more thorough environmental review before implementing any new regulations.
 In August, 2011 environmental groups filed a similar lawsuit.